 This final contender in our games similar to Scribblenauts roundup can be played directly through your web browser.
 Your aim here is to draw different structures in order to help the in-game character reach the flag without touching the spikes.

-There’s also a level editor as well as hard and easy modes which boast of limited and unlimited supply of ink, respectively.
+There’s also a level editor as well as hard and easy modes which boast of a limited and unlimited supply of ink, respectively.
 Draw smart formations with your mouse and move the figure with the arrow keys.

 Published by WB Games, the title in question forays onto the scene with the tagline, ‘write anything, solve everything.’
 And just as it suggests, whatever you type out will appear onscreen.
 So depending on the puzzle at hand, you’re required to churn out different sorts of objects that will help solve the scenario at hand and save the day.
 Now as you might have already guessed, there aren’t too many options out there that replicate the same gameplay elements.